Commercial Insight Review

 Full framework

-The 12-point check is the framework behind the £500 review.
+The 12-point check is the framework behind the full review.

 Some sectors need extra sources, but the core structure stays consistent so the final report is useful, comparable and grounded in evidence.
-The snapshot only samples a small part of this framework.
+The short first look only samples a small part of this framework.

-01Website clarity and mobile journey 02Google visibility and search presence 03Reviews, reputation and trust signals 04Local competitor comparison 05Sector trends and market pressure 06Customer segments and buying behaviour 07Offer clarity, pricing and value perception 08Local area and trading context 09Companies House and public signals 10Commercial gaps to verify 11Risks, threats and missed opportunities 12Top 3 actions to prioritise
+01Website clarity and mobile journey 02Google visibility and search presence 03Reviews, reputation and trust signals 04Local competitor comparison 05Sector trends and market pressure 06Customer segments and buying behaviour 07Offer clarity, pricing and value perception 08Local area and trading context 09Companies House and public signals 10Commercial gaps to verify 11Risks, threats and missed opportunities 12Priority actions to focus on

 What makes it different

-The value is the commercial interpretation, not the SWOT table on its own.
+The value is Simon's commercial judgement, not a SWOT table on its own.

 Reviewed